Amazon FBA vs Shopify: A 2024 Comparison

 First, let's define what Amazon FBA and Shopify are.
 Amazon FBA stands for Fulfillment by Amazon, which is a service that allows Amazon sellers to store their products in Amazon's fulfillment centers.
 When a customer orders a product, Amazon takes care of packing and shipping the product directly to the customer.
 On the other hand, Shopify is an e-commerce platform allowing you to create your online store and sell your products directly to your customers.

-Let's Dive into the Pros and Cons of Each Platform
+Amazon FBA vs Shopify - Pros and Cons of Each Platform

 Amazon FBA Pros: